kephothoX/tidb_2024_hackathon/README.md

 To get more help on the Angular CLI use `cd ./Konverse_UX && ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Start Convex
+## Start Flask Server

-Initalize convex by running `cd ./Konverse_API && npm install && npx convex dev` replace `./Konverse_API/.env.local` with values from your convex project.
+Initalize convex by running `cd ./Konverse_API && pip install -r requirements.txt ` replace `./Konverse_API/.env` with values from your values.
-Follow [Convex development docs](https://docs.convex.dev/home) for configuration and further help.
+Follow [Flask development docs](https://flask.palletsprojects.com/) for configuration and further help.

 ## Authorization && Authentication